Background & Concept

 Brief Introduction

-RSDC Laghubitta Bittiya Sanstha Ltd. (RSDCMF) is a national level "D" class financial institution, registered under Company Act-2063 and then Bank and Financial Institution Act-2063, and licensed by Nepal Rastra Bank.
-RSDCMF is the fourth financial institution of its type, and the first and only wholesale-microfinance financial institution, having its registered office outside Kathmandu valley.
-RSDCMF inaugurated its operation on 26th Bhadra 2070 (11th September 2013), from Butwal, in western Nepal.
-RSDCMF's initial authorized capital was NPR 20 crore, issued and paid up capital was NPR 6 Crore.
+RSDC Laghubitta Bittiya Sanstha Ltd. (RSDCMF) is a national-level "D" class financial institution, registered under the Company Act-2063 and the Bank and Financial Institution Act-2063.
+It is licensed by Nepal Rastra Bank and stands as the third institution of its kind, as well as the first and only wholesale microfinance institution with its registered office outside the Kathmandu Valley.
+RSDCMF began operations on 26th Bhadra 2070 (11th September 2013) from Butwal, located in western Nepal.
+At its inception, the institution had an authorized capital of NPR 20 crore, issued capital of NPR 10 crore, and paid-up capital of NPR 6 crore.

 ---|---|